xeb/dalle-mini-tools/README.md

 # Why does this repository exist?

-I'm a fan of CLIs and getting things running right away with minimal code.
-The original dalle-mini repo is great, but I wanted to share something quick & easy for those who just want to use the model.
+I'm a fan of CLIs, (and web interfaces, and chat bots, and Alexa skills) and getting things running right away with minimal code.
+The original dalle-mini repo is great, but I wanted to share something quick & easy for those who just want to use the model through various interfaces.
+This is all intended for my own synthetic image generation research.

 # What is in this project?
 To date, the project contains:

 * __`cli.py`__ as a command-line interface for generating images
-* __`sitegen.py`__ as a website generator that uses `template.html` to create a quick website per the specified `output_dir` so you can upload results to a webserver
+* __`sitegen.py`__ as a static website generator that uses `template.html` to create a quick website per the specified `output_dir` so you can upload results to a webserver
+* __`server.py`__ as a server to host the dalle-mini model in a Flask server, super basic.

 More to come...